 Access Cinema screenings run fortnightly on Sundays at 10:30.

-The next Access Cinema screening is The Lego Batman Movie (U) on Sunday 2 April, 10.30am.
-Tickets available here.
+The next Access Cinema screening is The Red Turtle (PG) on Sunday 28 May, 10.30am.

 Tickets cost just £4.00 for everybody.
 Carers with a carer's pass, or accompanying the holder of a Max Card, HUB Card or CEA pass will be admitted for FREE (one companion per party).